OFFICE OF THE LEHIGH COUNTY DISTRICT ATTORNEY

 Luksa has worked in the District Attorney's Office since 1996 and was appointed first assistant district attorney in 2007.

 In 2001, the first Investigating Grand Jury in the history of Lehigh County was sworn in.
-There have been four Investigating Grand Juries since, and in August 2011, a Sixth Grand Jury was empanelled to hear testimony in many difficult cases, some of which are cold cases.
+In 2013, a Seventh County Investigating Grand Jury was empanelled to hear testimony in many difficult cases, some of which are cold cases.

 In addition to prosecuting adult and juvenile criminal cases, the office handles summary offense appeals, private complaints, forfeitures, and probation and parole violation cases.